PEC-CSS/Coding-contests/coDecode_2022/ruleBook.md

 ### Other <span style="color: #cc0000">Important</span> Informations

 1. If you are unable to register on PECFEST Website then simply fill this Google form.
-Form will be closed 1 hour before contest start.
+Form will be closed 1 hour before contest start. <br>
 `Link:` https://forms.gle/yLqEQXozDRrpTW9VA
-2. Join us on whatsapp for all notices related to the event `Group Link:` https://chat.whatsapp.com/G0ZQwJuMkBjLu2m99nVF9Q
+2. Join us on whatsapp for all notices related to the event <br> `Group Link:` https://chat.whatsapp.com/G0ZQwJuMkBjLu2m99nVF9Q
-3. Editorials will be uploaded on Github.
+3. Editorials will be uploaded on Github. <br>
 `Repo Link:` https://github.com/PEC-CSS/Coding-contests